awsdocs/aws-elemental-mediatailor-user-guide/doc_source/integrating-cdn-standard.md

 In the CDN, create behaviors and rules that route content segment requests to the origin server and ad segment requests to AWS Elemental MediaTailor, as follows:
 + Create one behavior that routes *content segment* requests to the *origin server*\.
 Base this on a rule that uses a phrase to differentiate content segment requests from ad segment requests\.

-  HLS example: The CDN could route HLS player requests to `https://CDN_Hostname/subdir/content.ts` to the origin server path `http://origin.com/contentpath/subdir/content.ts` based on the keyword `subdir` in the request\.
+  For example, the CDN could route HLS player requests to `https://CDN_Hostname/subdir/content.ts` to the origin server path `http://origin.com/contentpath/subdir/content.ts` based on the keyword `subdir` in the request\.

-  DASH example: The CDN could route DASH player requests to `https://CDN_Hostname/subdir/content.mp4` to the origin server path `http://origin.com/contentpath/subdir/content.mp4` based on the keyword `subdir` in the request\.
+  For example, the CDN could route DASH player requests to `https://CDN_Hostname/subdir/content.mp4` to the origin server path `http://origin.com/contentpath/subdir/content.mp4` based on the keyword `subdir` in the request\.
 + \(Optional\) Create one behavior that routes *ad segment* requests to the internal Amazon CloudFront distribution where AWS Elemental MediaTailor stores transcoded ads\.
 Base this on a rule that includes a phrase to differentiate ad segment requests from content segment requests\.
 This step is optional because AWS Elemental MediaTailor provides a default configuration\.

   AWS Elemental MediaTailor uses the following default Amazon CloudFront distributions for storing ads: